by Kraneshares

 This information should not be relied upon as research, investment advice, or a recommendation regarding any products, strategies, or any security in particular.
 This material is strictly for illustrative, educational, or informational purposes and is subject to change.

 ETF shares are bought and sold on an exchange at market price (not NAV) and are not individually redeemed from the Fund.
-However, shares may be redeemed at NAV directly by certain authorized broker-dealers (Authorized Participants) in very large creation/redemption units.
-The returns shown do not represent the returns you would receive if you traded shares at other times.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 Brokerage commissions will reduce returns.

 The KraneShares ETFs, KFA Funds ETFs, and KraneShares Mutual Funds are distributed by SEI Investments Distribution Company (SIDCO), 1 Freedom Valley Drive, Oaks, PA 19456, which is not affiliated with Krane Funds Advisors, LLC, the Investment Adviser for the Funds, or any sub-advisers for the Funds.